 We all spend a lot of time reading in our web browsers, but sometimes you want to finish reading a particularly long article in Evernote, Kindle, or another platform where you can save a copy, add notes, and what not.

-Amazon makes this easy, but you might also want to look at alternatives like IFTTT and the several third-party browser extensions and bookmarklets.
+Amazon makes this easy to do with the Kindle, but you might also want to look at alternatives like IFTTT and the several third-party browser extensions and bookmarklets.

 For the most part, you’ll need to install and configure a browser plugin or a bookmarklet.
 Amazon has released a couple plugins for Chrome and Firefox.
 (There are no official plugins for Internet Explorer, Safari, or other web browsers, but you do have other options.)